cilium/cilium/Documentation/policy/language.rst

 ---------

-DNS policies are used to define Layer 3 policies to endpoints that are not managed by cilium, but have DNS queryable domain names.
+DNS policies are used to define Layer 3 policies to endpoints that are not managed by Cilium, but have DNS queryable domain names.
 The IP addresses provided in DNS responses are allowed by Cilium in a similar manner to IPs in `CIDR based`_ policies.
 They are an alternative when the remote IPs may change or are not know a priori, or when DNS is more convenient.
 To enforce policy on